sagarpandya82/getth/README.md

 ###Notes

-* From gem versions 0.0.2 to 0.0.5 the gemspec dates may be slightly wrong by a few days.
+* gem versions 0.0.2 to 0.0.5 may have gemspec dates slightly out by a few days.
 Just omitted to update the date before builds.
+Has no bearing on functionality.